BounSweFerhatSal/PresenterJS/README.md

 let app = new App();
 ```

-This line is creating an instance of the App class in APP.js , and the App class starts the logic in it's constructor.
+This line is **creating an instance of the App class** in APP.js , and the App class starts the logic in it's constructor.

 The main logic can be explained as :

 ### 1. Create the Course Object & Concept Objects :

 The `Course` object first calls the `course` function which is given in the `courseStructure.js` in order to obtain the **name of the concepts** functions and their order.
-Then **it calls the corresponding concept function** for each concept to obtain the pages of the concepts.
-To call the concept function specified in the course functions returned object , I'm using `eval` after removing the '*' char from function name.
+Then **it calls the corresponding concept function** for each concept **to obtain the pages of the concepts**.
+To call the concept function specified in the course functions returned object , I'm **using `eval` after removing the '*' char from function name**.
 For example for given function name as a string : '*conceptB' , I use `eval('concept' + '()')` statement.
 The real code implementation from the app is below :

 ```js
         //call concept function and gather pages:
         let conseptData = eval(fnc.substring(1) + "()");
 ```

-After gathering concept data , the Course object creates a new `Concept` object which is implemented in the `Concept.js`.
-The course can be though as a `double linked list` and the concept object can be thought as a `double linked list node`.
-Then course object add all pages to that `Concept` object calling `addpages`.
+After gathering concept data , the Course object creates a new `Concept` object which is implemented in the `Concept.js`. **The course can be though as a `double linked list` and the concept object can be thought as a `double linked list node`.** Then course object add all pages to that `Concept` object calling `addpages`.
 The crucial thing here if there is another concept reference instead of a normal page in the pages data , I call the `addpages` function recursively in order to add the pages of the sub concept rather then concepts its self as page mistakenly.

 ### 2. Create the TOC object